 Many will recognize Bauer as one of the authors of The Well-Trained Mind (www.wwnorton.com)—an exceptionally useful book on providing a classical education.
-This history series is intended to be used within the context of just such an education, even though it will also work within more traditional approaches.
+This history series is intended to be used within the context of just such an education, even though it will also work with other educational approaches.

-The SOTW books are intended to be used as spine books around which you can build a complete study.
+The SOTW books are intended to be used as spine books around which you build a complete study.
 To help you do just that, the author has also created activity books for each volume that are available as either softcover books or PDFs.
 These activity books serve as curriculum guides, providing parents with detailed information for creating multi-sensory lessons that can be used across a wide spread of grade levels.
 For each lesson, there is a compilation of questions, narration exercises, reading lists (for both history and literature), map work, coloring pages, and activities to accompany each section of the text.

 Reproducible student pages in SOTW activity books are segregated from lesson plans into their own section, which makes copying easier.
 You are given permission to copy these pages for only your family.
 However, the publisher sells the reproducible pages as either a packet of looseleaf pages or a PDF, and these might be worth purchasing.

 You will find some very unusual project ideas in the activity books such as mummifying a chicken and making Greek tattoos with pure henna.
 Reproducible blackline masters in the activity books are used for all sorts of things—mapwork, board games, paper dolls, making a lighthouse, and more.